Telemedicine For Addiction Treatment? Picture Remains Fuzzy

 "Telemedicine is a great idea in theory, but it doesn't fix the workforce shortage problem," she says.

 She says insurance billing takes up a lot of time.
-So do the complexities addiction treatment.
+So do the complexities of addiction treatment.

-There is one area where Zarse thinks telemedicine would be helpful—as a tool to train providers.
+There is one area where Zarse thinks telemedicine would be helpful — as a tool to train providers.
 "That takes one expert's time for a couple of hours a week maybe and you can reach 10, 15, 20 people all at one time," she says.

 In fact, Zarse plans to launch a course to train Indiana doctors to treat addiction.
 In January, she'll learn more about how to do it, from Project Echo, a resource for clinicians seeking virtual training tools.
 Zarse envisions a place where doctors from around the state can video call-in and walk through cases with trained psychiatrists like herself.